deepanshi00/CPU-Scheduler/README.md

 # CPU-Scheduler
-**1. Introduction**
+1. Introduction

     In this project, I have implemented various CPU scheduling algorithms used in operating systems, along with a user-friendly frontend interface.
 The goal was to provide a comprehensive solution for visualizing and understanding different CPU scheduling techniques, including First-Come, First-Served (FCFS), Shortest Job First (SJF), Priority Scheduling, Round Robin (RR), and an Improved Round Robin (IRR) algorithm.

-**2. Project Details**
+3. Project Details

    a.
 Backend

 The backend is implemented in C++, handling the core logic and computations for CPU scheduling algorithms.
 It defines data structures like Process and Output to represent processes and scheduling results, respectively.

 Algorithm Implementations: The backend provides implementations for various CPU scheduling algorithms, each following a specific logic to determine the execution order of processes: